Skip to content

 2. DataKit Configuration

-• Navigate to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample and rename it to kong-socket.conf
+• Go to the conf.d/log directory under the DataKit installation directory, copy logging.conf.sample and name it kong-socket.conf

 cp logging.conf.sample kong-socket.conf